In Need Of a Marital and Legal Separation Attorney?

 Although separation agreements cannot encompass each marital matter, as the couple will need to file divorce papers after one year of separation to settle other issues, they define a pivotal point in the divorce process, so everyone knows their rights and has the room to breathe as they navigate the mandatory waiting period to proceed with the final details of the divorce.

-At the David W. Martin Law Group, our Fort Mill & Greenville, South Carolina separation agreement lawyer can further explain the details regarding South Carolina’s unique legal separation laws and break down what you need to do to receive an official order from a judge.
+At the David W. Martin Law Group, our Fort Mill, Greenville & Rock Hill, South Carolina separation agreement lawyer can further explain the details regarding South Carolina’s unique legal separation laws and break down what you need to do to receive an official order from a judge.

 We will also help you stand up for your rights as an ex-spouse and/or parent during a separation or divorce case.

 After a year of living separately from your spouse, or upon proving a fault-based reason for the marriage’s dissolution, you can file for divorce.
-And our experienced divorce attorneys in Fort Mill & Greenville, South Carolina will continue to guide you down the path to completion, so you can begin your new life with confidence.
+And our experienced Family Law Attorney in Greenville, South Carolina will continue to guide you down the path to completion, so you can begin your new life with confidence.

 - Property Division